User Guide in PDF: Click Here to Download the PDF

-5.6 How to review students work and provide students with feedback
+5.3 How to review students work and provide feedback

 When a student completes all assignments in a lesson, a blue notification will appear in your activity feed.
-Click the “Review” button to review students’ work, grade it, and provide feedback.
+Click the “Review” button to review students’ work and provide feedback, if necessary.

-A score that was automatically calculated by the ONEder Academy can be updated by clicking on the “Pencil” icon.
+A score that was automatically calculated by the ONEder Academy can be updated by clicking on the “Pencil” button.

-Enter the updated score and then click the “” button to submit it.
+Enter the updated score and then click the “V” button to submit it.

-5.8 You can also provide feedback for questions that were automatically scored by the ONEder Academy.
+You can also provide feedback for questions that were automatically graded by ONEder Academy.

-After the teacher clicks “Retake Assessment” the student will receive a notification to their Activity feed.
-Students will click “Retake Assessment” action button and be redirected to the assessment that needs to be re-taken.
+After you click “Retake Assessment” the student will receive a notification to their Activity feed in the student website.
+Students will click “Retake Assessment” button and be redirected to the assessment that needs to be retaken.

 6. My Student’s Dashboard

 The “Dashboard” tab is where you can preview the data that has been submitted by an individual student as they work through their assigned courses.
-In this tab, you select a course to compare pre- and post-assessment, check on the status toward completing the course, enter and view grades, provide feedback, and create a PDF report of student`s progress.
+In this tab, you can compare pre- and post-assessment grades, check on the status toward completing the course, enter and view grades, provide feedback, and create a PDF report of student`s progress.